-Is The Night King In The 'Game Of Thrones’ Books?
-The Show Created Its Own Villain
+The Night King Is A Completely Different Character In The ‘Game Of Thrones’ Books

 Now that Game Of Thrones has gone beyond where the books last left off, does anyone else occasionally forget that they’re based on books in the first place?
 Because I sure do, which is weird considering how obsessed I was with George R.R.
 Martin’s A Song Of Ice And Fire series during the first few seasons.
 Even though the show is a much different animal now, it’s still useful to go back to the original source material sometimes — but, for example, if you’re looking for Game Of Thrones book references to the Night King, then you are totally out of luck.